Boeing 737 MAX 8 groundings spread around the world

 The Brazilian regulator said it was not grounding the aircraft.
 Gol, which operates seven MAX 8s, said it was suspending use of the aircraft.

-CANADA'S TRANSPORT MINISTRY, AIR CANADA, WESTJET
+CANADA'S TRANSPORT MINISTRY, AIR CANADA, WESTJET AIRLINES

-Canada has no plans to ground the MAX 8 aircraft but is ready to "act immediately" to suspend flights if new information emerges indicating there is a problem, Transport Minister Marc Garneau said.
+Canada Transport Minister Marc Garneau said Ottawa would stop 737 MAX 8 and 9 planes from flying into, out of or over Canadian airspace.

-Air Canada, which has 24 MAX 8s in its fleet, said it canceled four flights this week due to the UK Civil Aviation Authority ban on MAX jets.
-WestJet, which operates 13, is monitoring the situation.
+Air Canada said customers could expect delays in re-booking and in reaching its call centres.
+Its 737 MAX operations on average fly 9,000-12,000 passengers every day.

 CAYMAN AIRWAYS